andyfranqueira/opa/readme.md

 As is, the application will compile and run with a local database under App_Data.
 On initial creation an admin-owner account will be created with a random password.
 Use the Forgot Password link to reset the password for this account.

-As is, the application is designed to work with DonorBox/Stripe & Square.
+Out-of-the-box the application is designed to work with DonorBox, Stripe &amp; Square.
 This will require updating the DonorBox links and setting the appropriate API keys:

     <add key="url:DonorBox" value="" />
     <add key="key:Square" value="" />
     <add key="key:Stripe" value="" />